 All offers of a place at the college are still valid – even if you were unable to attend a Welcome Event because our buildings were closed.
 You do need to accept your place to secure it.
+You can accept your place here or by emailing your full name, reference number, and date of birth to us.

 Do we have the correct contact information for you?